 Proposals which seek to utilise vacant plots and buildings will be looked upon favourably providing there are no adverse environmental impacts and the new use is compatible with the existing neighbouring uses.
-Particular support will be given to the reuse of vacant upper floors above shops within the Town Centre for residential use.

-Properties that are empty could play a more important role in meeting housing demand in the Neighbourhood Area.

-While there is clearly a need to build new homes, ignoring the potential of empty homes is a costly environmental mistake.

-- 8.5 I Creating homes from empty properties saves substantial amounts of materials over building new houses.
+- Properties that are empty could play a more important role in meeting housing demand in the Neighbourhood Area.
+While there is clearly a need to build new homes, ignoring the potential of empty homes is a costly environmental mistake. - Creating homes from empty properties saves substantial amounts of materials over building new houses.
 It also minimises the amount of new greenfield land required for development.
 Refurbishing and repairing empty homes can also help improve streets and neighbourhoods, as empty properties are often unsightly attracting problems, including fly tipping, graffiti, vandalism and arson. - In appropriate locations such as the Town Centre, the reuse of empty upper floors above shops and offices for residential, commercial or recreational uses can add to the vitality and vibrancy of the Neighbourhood Area.
 Active uses in the evening can also act as a natural deterrent to anti-social behaviour.